A lot of work is put into improving the performance of the compiler and

 To evaluate the performance impact of a PR, write this comment on the PR:

 Note: Only users authorized to do perf runs are allowed to post this comment.
 Teams that are allowed to use it are tracked in the Teams repository with the

 [permissions]section (and bors permissions are also required).
 If you are not on one of those teams, feel free to ask for someone to post it for you (either on Zulip or ask the assigned reviewer).

 This will first tell bors to do a "try" build which do a full release build

 After the build finishes, it will place it in the queue to run the performance

 After the performance tests finish, the bot will post a comment on the PR with

 a summary and a link to a full report.

-More details are available in the perf collector documentation.
+More details about the benchmarking process itself are available in the perf collector documentation.